 The Alternative Resolution Process may be used to provide remedies for the Reporting Party/Complainant and in some cases, to provide an opportunity for the Responding Party/Respondent to accept responsibility for harm to the Reporting Party/Complainant and/or to the University community, without going through the Formal Process.
 Resolution options are designed to eliminate the conduct at issue, prevent it from recurring, and address its effects.
+The

-The Alternative Resolution Process may not be utilized for Title IX-based sexual misconduct when allegations involve an employee Respondent who has sexually harassed a student Complainant.
+Appendix A to Sexual Misconduct Policy Response and Resolution Procedures Policy number: 109 Alternative Resolution Process may not be utilized for Title IX-based sexual misconduct when allegations involve an employee Respondent who has sexually harassed a student Complainant.